Minimum Admissions Requirements

 Applicants for admission to the Graduate School must complete an online graduate application using the appropriate CAS online application system.
 The Graduate School utilizes GradCAS, CSDCAS, PSYCAS, and EngineeringCAS as the centralized online application systems for its relevant graduate programs.
 Please refer to the list of graduate degree programs to see which online application is appropriate based on your program of interest.
 To start an application, you'll first need to create an account.
 Then filter by "Institution" [Howard University] and select your intended program of study.
 Finally, you will need to submit a separate application for each program to which you apply.

-Statement of Purpose/Academic Interest
+Statement of Academic Interest & Research Goals

-An academic statement of purpose that describes your motivations and goals related to pursuing your proposed degree program is required for the online application.
-Check your program of interest for any specific requirements regarding the statement.
-You'll generally want to speak about your preparation for this field of study, research interests, research alignment with program faculty, and academic and professional objectives.
-In addition, you can speak to experiences that motivated your interest in this field of study and how this degree program will help you achieve your professional goals.
-This information helps the admissions committee evaluate your motivation and aptitude for graduate study.
+A statement of academic interest and research goals (otherwise known as the application essay or research statement) that describes your motivations and goals related to pursuing your proposed degree program is required for the online application.
+Check your program of interest here for any specific requirements regarding the statement.
+You'll generally want to speak about your preparation for this field of study, research interests (and what motivated your interest in this field of study), and research alignment with program faculty (relate the research you imagine yourself doing to the research of faculty in the program to which you are applying), and academic and professional objectives.
+What are your specific professional goals?
+How can your completion of this program help you meet those goals?

 Three (3) Letters of Recommendation